medic/couch2pg/README.md

 ## Required Environment Variables

-Environment Variables will be used for confiuration.
+Environment Variables will be used for configuration.
 A number of variables are required.

 * `POSTGRESQL_URL`: a URL used by pg libs to connect to postgres.